PySimpleGUI/DocsCleanup/cookbook.md

 ![image](https://user-images.githubusercontent.com/46163555/87994828-e9e4c300-cabb-11ea-96e5-9c4e55076a20.png)

 Feel free to experiment.
 Even renaming elements will save you the hassle of typing in the `sg.` portion.
-Then again, so will importing the invdividual elements.
+Then again, so will importing the individual elements.

 ```python
 # this import will allow you to type just "Text" to use a Text Element